thousandbrainsproject/tbp.monty/README.md

 ![](docs/figures/overview/logo.png)

-# Welcome to the Monty Repository!
+# Welcome to the monty Repository!

 *An open-source, sensorimotor learning system following the principles of the neocortex.*